 Let’s look at three options for U.K. companies who want to expand into India: Setting up a foreign entity, using an employer of record, and hiring contractors.

-Set Up an Entity
+Set up an entity

 Depending on whether your company hopes to plant permanent roots in India, it may be in your best interest to set up a foreign entity.